PraiseCharts/api-docs/docs/guides/0 - overview/overview.md

 # Guides

-Walk throughts for how to complete various tasks in PraiseCharts.
+Walk throughs for how to complete various tasks in PraiseCharts.

 <div class="container" style={{ padding: 0 }}>
   <div class="row is-multiline">